The bathroom. Part of every morning ritual. You probably use it so often that you have become oblivious to how unsafe the bathroom can be for kids.

 The trash can in the bathroom can contain all manner of goods that you wouldn’t want your child anywhere near.
 Used razor blades, sanitary napkins and all manner of unsafe garbage are all within easy reach of a child.

 Your best bet is to hide the trash can behind lockable doors.
 Another alternative is to remove the trash can from the bathroom completely and use a single trash can in the house for all garbage.

-The priciest option available it to get a child proof trash can.
+The priciest option available is to get a childproof trash can.
 These trash cans have a slide lock to hinder the child from opening them.